-We're inviting writers and poets from around the world to lead workshops, each one focusing on a particular language, which encourage pupils to use their languages creatively.
-For the pupils, it's a wonderful opportunity for them to use their languages in the formal setting of a classroom.
+We invited writers and poets from around the world to lead workshops, each one focusing on a particular language, which encourage pupils to use their languages creatively.
+For the pupils, it was a wonderful opportunity for them to use their languages in the formal setting of a classroom.
 As one workshop assistant noted: "It was … moving to witness their sudden realisation that Polish could be a viable and valuable medium of creative expression, and not just a hidden, superfluous or even vaguely embarrassing language.”

 Want to find out more?

 Read the poetry produced by the students as a result of the multilingual workshops.
 Click on the photo or links below to open a PDF collection.
 Right click to download the booklets.